 Click here to read about current and past research enabled by the Fay/Frank Seed Grant Program

 The Scientific Innovations Award (SIA)

-The Brain Research Foundation (BRF) announces a new program to support innovative discovery science in both basic and clinical neuroscience.
+Brain Research Foundation (BRF) supports innovative discovery science in both basic and clinical neuroscience.
 This funding mechanism is designed to support creative, cutting edge research in well-established research laboratories, under the direction of established investigators.
 This funding opportunity is for projects that may be too innovative and speculative for traditional funding sources but still have a high likelihood of producing important findings in a very short timeframe.
 It is expected that investigations supported by these grants will yield high impact findings and result in major grant applications and significant publications in high impact journals.